ananta-kandel/ananta-kandel/README.md

 ### Hi there i am Ananta kandel 👋
-love To learn new technologies and focoused in front end Development and can do beckend As well.
+Love To learn new technologies focuses on web Development and loves making sites live using DevOps practice.

 find me!
 https://www.linkedin.com/in/ananta-kandel-3316a5211/